Corporate Governance Functional Effectiveness

 1. Evaluation Method and Process

-Based on the responses to the survey, both the current number and proportion of the Company's directors are appropriate for the deliberations by the Board of Directors and diversity is also assured.
-We believe that the expertise, experience, and skills of the outside directors are also fully assured.
+Based on the responses to the survey, both the current number and proportion of the Company's Directors are appropriate for deliberations by the Board of Directors, and diversity is appropriately ensured.
+In addition, the Company recognize that the expertise, experience, and skills of the Outside Directors are adequately secured.

-Based on the foregoing, the effectiveness of the Board of Directors of the Company has been determined to be assured.
-The Board of Directors will further promote diversity and work to increase the proportion of female directors.
+Based on the above, the Company has determined that the effectiveness of its Board of Directors is appropriately maintained.
+The Board of Directors will further promote diversity and work to increase the ratio of female Directors.

 2. Responding to Issues Relating to Board Effectiveness in the Previous Period